any-shape/nuxt-apex/README.md

 # FAQ & Troubleshooting

 #### Q: Why aren’t my generated composables showing up in my app?
-- A: Make sure your outputPath is inside the real /composables directory (not `.nuxt` or `node_modules`).
-Only files in /composables are treated as Nuxt composables and available for auto-imports.
+- A: Make sure your outputPath is inside the real `composables/` directory (not `.nuxt` or `node_modules`).
+Only files in `composables/` are treated as Nuxt composables and available for auto-imports.

 #### Q: I get errors like useFetch can only be used within a Nuxt app setup function.
 Why?
 - A: This happens if you try to use a generated composable that isn’t located in the composables folder.
-  Solution: Ensure your composables are saved in /composables (e.g., composables/.nuxt-apex/).
+  Solution: Ensure your composables are saved in `composables/` (e.g., `composables/.nuxt-apex/`).
   Files in `.nuxt` or `node_modules` are treated as utilities, not composables, and lose Nuxt context.

 #### Q: Why are some endpoints missing composables?
 - A: Check the following:
   - Endpoint files must be inside your configured sourcePath.
-  - They must export a function named as in serverEventHandlerName (default: defineApexHandler).
+  - They must export a function named as in serverEventHandlerName (default: `defineApexHandler`).
   - The file is not excluded by your ignore pattern.

 #### Q: How do I add a new endpoint and get a composable for it?